Exodus: Gods and Kings: Plot

-In Egypt, Moses reunites with Nun and Joshua, and meets his brother Aaron for the first time.
+In Egypt, Moses reunites with Nun and Joshua and meets his brother Aaron for the first time.
 Moses confronts Ramesses, demanding the Hebrews be released from servitude.
+Ramesses refuses and mocks the existence of God; when Moses threatens him, he declares that Hebrew slaves will be put to death until Moses is killed.
+With no other recourse, Moses organizes a Hebrew insurgency to resist the Egyptians.
+Malak then declares to Moses that ten plagues will affect Egypt to demonstrate God's power.

-Ramesses refuses, insisting that freeing them is economically impossible.
-When Moses threatens Ramesses's life, Ramesses orders his death, and the killing of random Hebrew families, until Moses is found.
-Using his military skills, Moses trains the slaves and leads them in an insurgency, prompting Ramesses to retaliate harshly.
-God's messenger appears to Moses and explains that ten plagues will affect Egypt.
-The first nine plagues deal massive damage to Egypt and its people, but Ramesses does not back down, even oppressing his own people to maintain his position.
-Moses is horrified to learn that the tenth plague will be the death of all firstborn children but follows through with the plan, instructing the Hebrews to protect themselves by covering their doors with lambs' blood.
+Despite the horror of the first nine plagues, Ramesses does not free the Hebrews, even oppressing his own people to silence their complaints.
+Moses is horrified to learn that the tenth plague will be the death of all firstborn children but follows through with the plan, instructing the Hebrews to mark their doors with lambs' blood.
 That night, all of Egypt's firstborn children die, including Ramesses's infant son.
-Devastated, Ramesses surrenders, allowing the Hebrews to leave.
+Devastated, Ramesses allows the Hebrews to leave.

-During the Exodus, the Hebrews follow Moses's original path through the desert towards the Red Sea.
+Moses guides his people towards the Red Sea.
 Still grieving his son, Ramesses assembles his army and gives chase.
-After making their way through a dangerous mountain pass, Moses and the Hebrews arrive at the edge of the Red Sea.
+After making their way through a dangerous mountain pass, the Hebrews find the ocean too deep to cross.
 Uncertain about what to do, Moses stops for the night in despair and flings his sword into the sea.
-During the night, a comet crashes into the sea.
-When the Hebrews awake, the sea has spread, opening a path to the opposite side.
-Ramesses and his army continue the pursuit, with many casualties.
-Ramesses and his men make it to the cliffs crossing the sea, so he sends them to attack while the Hebrews continue to cross.
-Moses stays behind to fight while his people run for their lives.
-Moses and his brother go under as the Red Sea reverts, drowning the majority of the Egyptians who are still crossing.
-Moses survives and rejoins the Hebrews.
-Ramesses also survives, distraught over the destruction of his army.
+A comet then crashes into the sea, and by morning, it has separated into a path.
+The Egyptians catch up on their horses and chariots; Moses stays behind to fight while his people run for their lives.
+The Sea reverts, drowning the majority of the Egyptians who are still crossing.
+Ramesses survives and can only lament what he has lost.
 Moses leads the Hebrews back to Midian, where he reunites with Zipporah and Gershom.
-At Mount Sinai, Moses transcribes the Ten Commandments.
+At Mount Sinai, he receives the Ten Commandments.

-Years later, an elderly Moses riding with the Ark of the Covenant sees God's messenger walking with the Hebrews through the desert.
+Forty years later, an elderly Moses is riding with the Ark of the Covenant.
+Unsure that the Hebrews will ever reach the promised land, Moses notices Malak walking besides them in the desert.